kprussing/website/blog/2015-07-16-yay-package-managers.markdown

 Okay?
 Trying a Google search didn't bring anything useful up for a while.
 At this point, I'm ready to start banging my head on the desk.
-And the, I came across [this thread].
+And then, I came across [this thread].
 It turns out `gnote` wanted an old version of `boost`.
 The catch is, I don't use `gnote`.
 I normally `ssh` in and use the terminal for everything.
 When I _do_ sit down at the workstation, I prefer KDE.
 I have no use for `gnote` so it can just